wfjm/w11/doc/README_buildsystem_ISE.md

     make <sys>.svf

-A simple 'message filter' system is also integrated into the make build flow.
+A simple _message filter_ system is also integrated into the make build flow.
-For many (though not all) systems a `.mfset` file has been provided which defines the `xst`, `par` and `bitgen` messages which are considered ok.
+For many (though not all) systems a `.mfset` file has been provided which defines the `xst`, `par`, and `bitgen` messages which are considered ok.
 To see only the remaining message extracted from the various `.log` files simply use the make target